The Spectator – Boris Johnson

 The road is ours, Gordon, and don’t you tell us what to do.
 And stuff your laws on booster seats for 11-year-olds, and to hell with your ludicrous plans for Home Information Packs, a system by which the vendor must pay an official to confirm to the buyer the evidence of his own senses that yes, that is a garage, and yes, that is a tree in the front garden.
 As for the ID-card plan, my strong advice to the incoming Prime Minister is to can it before he faces a jacquerie of protesters objecting to the cost to the taxpayer and themselves.

 It does not take much imagination, if you look at the recent explosion of legislation, to see the fiscal disaster that follows.
 There is a new law, for instance, against the import of Polish potatoes (Lord knows why: I thought we had a CAP).
 There is a law that says you must appoint a local key-holder if you install a burglar alarm.
+So you have to take care that you should appoint who have good knowledge to find about diy home systems and burglar alarm.
 Whatever the rationale of these edicts, they require monitoring and enforcement; and enforcement means officialdom.
 It means, inter alia, a new race of burglar-alarm invigilators and publicly funded potato prodders poking around in our supermarkets in search of rogue Polish potatoes, and new officialdom means an increase in public-sector spending, to the point where 60 per cent of the employment in Newcastle is now in the state sector, and while that is electorally valuable for Labour it means higher taxes for everyone else.

 The paradox, therefore, is that Puritanism leads to profligacy; and the only way we can supply Gordon with enough money to satisfy his Puritan obsession with regulation and control, is to scamper ever faster on our hamster wheels and thereby attempt to satisfy his Puritan obsession with work.
 We work ever longer hours to service the interest rate on our mortgages, an interest rate pushed remorselessly higher, incidentally, by the markets’ suspicion of the expansion of the public sector.